7 Computing Your Future

 Unfortunately, many people lack the digital skills required to take advantage of all the opportunities provided by software and computing.
 Robert Sedgwick at Princeton University has, like many others, argued that Computer Science should be a required topic of study for all undergraduate students in University.
 (Sedgwick 2019) We’re not there yet because computing is a subject that has historically been siloed in Computer Science Departments, but this is changing as we’ll see in this chapter.
 It’s not that everyone should jump ship to Computer Science, but that:

-- Computing is too important to be left to Computer Scientists
+- Computing is too important to be left to Computer Scientists, see figure 7.6

 - Computing is too important to be left to men (Spärck-Jones and Runciman 2007)